How to get fluent, with Dr Popkins

 What is case and what are case endings?

-In short, the job of case is to show the role of a noun (person or thing) or a pronoun representing a person or thing in relation to other nouns in a phrase.
+In short, a case is a category into which we put a noun (person or thing) or a pronoun representing a person or thing depending on its relation to other nouns in a phrase.
 For example who does what to whom or whose this or that is.

 A thousand years ago, Old English had a full case system and we can see some of its remnants in the way that “who” gains case endings to change to “whom” or “whose”.